5 Tips for Handling Negative Comments on Social Media

 That's great news.
 Unfortunately, consumers generally have low expectations that brands will respond to their negative posts.

 There are two big lessons to learn from this research:

 - Paying attention to customers who complain on social media makes a huge difference in the way they perceive your brand.
-Not only can you turn them from disgruntled customers into social advocates, they in turn will influence other customers’ decisions to buy from you.
+Not only can you turn them from disgruntled customers into social advocates, but they, in turn, will also influence other customers' decisions to buy from you.

 - Not paying attention to customers who complain on social media also makes a huge difference.
 Not only does it send the message that your brand doesn't care, it actually confirms negative opinions about you.
 Customers expect you not to respond.
 When you ignore them, they're not surprised - they simply become more resistant to brands such as yours and the trust factor is destroyed completely.

 To provide your customers with good social customer service, here are 5 tips that can help when customers complain: